 The Office of Research Ethics – Human Participants Review Sub-Committee has established some required wording to be included on Consent forms for MRI projects.
-You can copy the wording from this website itself or you can download the .docx document containing the required wording.

 The following language must be included verbatim in the consent forms for all studies using the York MRI Facility

 What Is Involved in the Study?

 Your participation will involve measuring the anatomy and activity of your brain using magnetic resonance imaging (MRI).
 MRI scanners image your brain using radio waves and very strong magnetic fields.
 You will be asked to fill out a safety screening form to assess whether it is safe for you to enter the MR room.
 It is important that you provide us with an accurate and up-to-date medical history, and when unsure to ask clarifying questions so that we can proceed safely.
 You will then be asked to remove any metallic objects you may be carrying (for example, wallets, watches, earrings or piercings) and possibly to change clothing into a gown that we will provide (if deemed necessary because of large zippers etc.).
 You will be required to lie completely still on the patient bed that will slide into the bore of the MRI scanner.
 You will be able to communicate with us at all times via a built-in intercom.
 You will be holding an emergency bulb that you can squeeze at any time to let us know you want to come out of the MRI scanner.